 CloudBerry does not store any files nor does it include any bundled storage space.
 Rather, it serves as a modern dashboard with which you can interface with other cloud services on which you can create and manage backup plans.

 This way, whatever file transfers you make are authenticated by CloudBerry and sent directly between your PC and cloud storage account.

-CloudBerry Managed Backup Service client features a clean UI which can be completely customized to fit your company’s brand identity and style.
+CloudBerry Managed Backup Service client features a clean UI that can be completely customized to fit your company’s brand identity and style.
 It also supports an online management control panel with tools that aid you in assisting clients with support.

 To sum it all, it is easy to set up and it comes with 2GBs of cloud storage space for each end-user trial.
 It is a perfect tool for performing file restoration operations as it is coupled with its top-notch security, easy web access, and speedy performance.

 There are 2 models – CloudBerry Managed Backup and CloudBerry Backup.

 CloudBerry Managed Backup

 CloudBerry Managed Backup is aimed at IT service providers with features that include:

 - Support for remote deployment

 - Remote management and monitoring